 But first, what makes the findings of the Westpac Report especially interesting is that this survey only looks at professional women and men with a minimum yearly income of $85, 000.
 In other words, these are Sheryl Sandberg’s women ‘leaning in’ and the men in the survey are those to whom they are leaning towards in the name of power and influence in the business world.
 Together, their attitudes are important signals about changing values in the corporate and managerial landscape when it comes to combining work and family.

 Archive for the ‘babies’ Category

-Posted in babies, motherhood, motherhood bliss, motherhood sux, pregnancy and birth, the first year of motherhood, work and family (im)balance on August 24, 2014 | 2 Comments »
+Posted in arguments with your partner, babies, economics, fatherhood, feminism, maternity leave, motherhood, motherhood bliss, motherhood sux, politics, work and family (im)balance on August 24, 2014 | 2 Comments »